marvinvr/portfolio-v2/src/posts/2024-10-03-activation-aware-quantization-awq.md

 Instead of simply lowering the bit precision across the entire model indiscriminately, AWQ selectively focuses on the weights that are most significant for maintaining the model's performance.
 This approach is all about activation-aware scaling, which means focusing on the activation distribution—not just weight distribution—to discern which weights matter most.

 The process starts by analyzing the quantization error linked to weight-only quantization.
-Consider the model operation as a linear equation: y = wx, where w represents the weight and x the input.
-In a quantized form, this becomes y = Q(w)x, and Q is the quantization function.

 AWQ reduces the error from quantization by applying "per-channel scaling" to those crucial weights identified through the lens of activation distribution—the salient weights.
 This involves multiplying these important weights by a factor greater than one, thereby preserving their impact on the model’s output.

-This insight into using activation statistics proves to be a game-changer.
-Empirical studies show that slight increases in these pivotal weights lead to a substantial reduction in overall quantization error, without complicating hardware efficiency.
+Using this insight into using activation statistics, Empirical studies show that slight increases in these pivotal weights lead to a substantial reduction in overall quantization error, without complicating hardware efficiency.

 ### Scaling Salient Channels

-Once AWQ identifies the salient weights, the next important step is applying an activation-aware scaling method to them.
+Once AWQ identifies the salient weights, the next step is applying an activation-aware scaling method to them.
 This approach minimizes the quantization error in a manner amicable with hardware requirements, all without diving into the mixed-precision complexities.

 Each of these critical weight channels gets multiplied by a scaling factor greater than one.
-It ensures the essential weights remain robust against the harsh rounding process typical in quantization.
+It ensures the essential weights remain robust against the rounding process typical in quantization.
 The inputs that interact with these weights also get inversely scaled to maintain operational integrity.

-Even though one might expect that amplifying individual weights could throw off the entire group's balance by altering the maximum value, experiments reveal otherwise.
+Even though one might expect that amplifying individual weights could throw off the entire group's balance by altering the maximum value, experiments show otherwise.
 The max value remains steady, thereby preserving the quantization ruler for other weights in the cluster.

-In practical terms, this scaling can lead to substantial tangible benefits.
+In practical terms, this scaling can lead to substantial benefits.
 Empirically, it has been shown that scaling the 1% salient channels significantly enhances model performance.
-For example, when scaling the channels by even modest amounts, notable improvements in model performance were observed, showcasing the practical prowess of this technique in bolstering model accuracy post-quantization.
+Also, when scaling the channels by even modest amounts, notable improvements in model performance were observed, showcasing the applicability of this technique in bolstering model accuracy post-quantization.

 ## Performance Metrics